-In 2008, Lois Wolk was elected to represent the Fifth Senate District, which included most of Solano and Yolo Counties, as well as parts of San Joaquin and Sacramento County.
-In 2012, Wolk was re-elected to the Senate to represent the newly redrawn Third Senate District, which includes all of Napa and Solano Counties, most of Yolo County, several cities in Sonoma and Contra Costa Counties, and a portion of Sacramento County.
+Elected to the State Senate in 2008, Senator Wolk represents the Third Senate District, which includes all of Napa and Solano Counties, most of Yolo County, several cities in Sonoma and Contra Costa Counties, and a portion of Sacramento County.

 To see a complete list of the Senator’s committee membership, click here.

-- Establish a statewide immunization registry to ensure that more children are immunized;
+- A law establishing a statewide immunization registry to ensure that more children are immunized;

-- Increase consumer access to clean and affordable renewable energy;
+- A law increasing consumer access to clean and affordable renewable energy;

-- Ensure the long-term stability of the Sacramento-San Joaquin Delta; and
+- A law ensuring the long-term stability of the Sacramento-San Joaquin Delta; and

-- Improve safety on a treacherous stretch of State Highway Route 12.
+- A law improving safety on a treacherous stretch of State Highway Route 12.

-To read more about legislation authored by Wolk, click here.
+To read more about legislation authored by Lois Wolk, click here.

 Prior to her election to the State Senate, Wolk served three terms—from 2002 to 2008—as the representative for the Eighth Assembly District.
 She was the first woman to chair the Assembly Water, Parks and Wildlife Committee, and used her four-year chairmanship to bring heightened attention to important topics including flood protection, the crisis in the Sacramento-San Joaquin Delta, water management and climate change, land use, state parks, fisheries, and invasive species.

-Wolk built a long record of community and public service before serving in the State Legislature.
+Before serving in the State Legislature Wolk built a long record of community and public service.
 A resident of Davis since 1978, she won a seat on the Davis City Council in 1990, and served two terms as Mayor from 1992-94 and 1996-98.
 While on the City Council, Wolk led the effort to build the Sutter Davis Hospital and the University Retirement Community.
 She spearheaded the formation of the Economics and Finance Commission and the Open Space Commission.
 She also led the efforts to preserve and restore Putah Creek.

 From 1998 to 2002, Wolk served as Yolo County Supervisor.
 As a supervisor, she led the effort to create a Multi-Disciplinary Interview Center for abused children, a Crisis Nursery, the Yolo County Children’s Alliance, and the first Tree Plan for Yolo County.
 During her tenure, the Board successfully funded a new Juvenile Hall and revised the County's Agricultural Zoning Ordinance to preserve Yolo's prime agricultural land.